Yuvrajkalauni/Project_0_Search/README.md

 #### Search
 ---
 A front-end for Google Search, Google Image Search, and Google Advanced Search.
-This was Project 0 of HarvardX's CS50w course, and served as a quick refresher on working with HTML forms and styling using *Sass*.
+This was Project 0 of HarvardX's CS50's Web Programming with Python and JavaScript, and served as a quick refresher on working with HTML forms and styling using *Sass*.